Do Go On - 350 - Arctic Badass Peter Freuchen

 You just think tall people are just fine at anything?

-That man, he's a polar bear.
+That man is a polar bear.

 Okay.